 While the dams are being used for flood mitigation purposes, bridges and areas upstream of the dams may be temporarily inundated.
 Downstream of the dam, bridges and lower river terraces will be submerged.
 The operation of the dams should not prolong this inundation unnecessarily.

-Disruption to navigation in the Brisbane River can also be taken into account when considering disruption to rural areas downstream of the dam.
-Generally, this consideration is secondary to considerations associated with reducing bridge inundation.
+Disruption to navigation in the Brisbane River is also a consideration when considering disruption to rural areas downstream of the dam.
+This consideration is secondary however to considerations associated with reducing bridge inundation.